Honors & Awards

 Foster was rated as the top prospect in the state of Nebraska by Rivals.com, and among the nation’s top 25 guards.
 He only visited Nebraska, but had offers from a number of schools, including Florida, Georgia, Iowa, Iowa State, Missouri, UCLA, Vanderbilt and Wake Forest.

 The son of Jesse and Charlesette Foster, Jerald was born on Sept.
 14, 1995.
-He is a construction management major, and has been named to the Nebraska Scholar-Athlete Honor Roll each of his first three semesters.
+He is a construction management major, and has been named to the Nebraska Scholar-Athlete Honor Roll each of his first four semesters.
 Foster earned spots on the Brook Berringer and Tom Osborne Citizenship Teams for his community outreach work, which included volunteering with Uplifting Athletes, Make-A-Wish, School is Cool and numerous hospital and school outreach events.

 Foster's Career Statistics